HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 Check the ELB instance elb-demo and choose Backend ECS tab, you can see an ECS instance is registered to it.
 If you see the Health Check is Abnormal, do not worry, wait for some minutes.
 Eventually the backend ECS instance’s Health Check will be Normal.

 7. ### Access Web Application
 Now, it’s time to access the web application.
-Open a web browser and input: http://<ELB Service IP address>/
+Open a web browser and input: http://www.hwcping.com.br

 **NOTE:** Please use the correct ELB Service IP address in your environment.
 For this example, the url is: http://www.hwcping.com.br .
 If there is nothing wrong, you will see the following web page.
 Check the IP Address it printed if the same as your ECS instance private IP address.